KimJJarvis/pave_repave/README.md

 | id                 | N/A                  | 1                    | 1                    |
 | status             | retired              | active primary       | passive secondary    |

+The data has been coped to the Spare, but the Spare is still a passive secondary.
 When replication is complete the `repaveswitch` command can be used to make the spare into the new active primary.
-The HSA will once again be the passive secondary.
+When the process is complete, the HSA will once again be the passive secondary.

 ```bash